 Interpretations and Forecasts 1922-1972.
 New York: Harcourt Brace Jovanovich, 1972.

 Findings and Keepings: Analects for an Autobiography.
 New York: Harcourt Brace Jovanovich, 1975.

 My Works and Days: A Personal Chronicle.
 New York: Harcourt Brace Jovanovich, 1979.

 Sketches from Life: The Autobiography of Lewis Mumford.
 New York: Dial Press, 1982.

 The Lewis Mumford Reader.
 Donald L. Miller, ed.
 New York: Pantheon Books, 1986.

-Eugene Halton, Chapter 4, Lewis Mumford's Organic Worldview (click for link) , from Bereft of Reason: On the Decline of Social Thought and Prospects for its Renewal.
+Eugene Halton, Chapter 4, Lewis Mumford's Organic Worldview (click for link) , from Bereft of Reason.
 Chicago: University of Chicago Press, 1995.